-I want to remind you of important dates for the Inspire! applications.
-Applications are due by 11:59 pm Eastern Time on November 16, 2020.
-The deadline is non-negotiable, and the time stamp is auto-generated by the Grants.gov system.
-We will say this over and over again but start early and submit early.
+The deadline is non-negotiable, and the time-stamp is auto generated by the grants dot gov system.

+We will say this over and over again, but start early and submit early.
 That way, if you encounter a difficulty of any kind when submitting your proposal, you'll have some time to resolve the problem.